 For make-ahead, assemble the rice stuffing; cover and refrigerate for up to 1 day.

 Just because this year’s turkey day has passed doesn’t mean there isn’t plenty to continue celebrating and what better way to continue celebrating the holiday season than by enjoying festive and delicious meals with loved ones.
-You can never go wrong with a turkey dinner and this Brown Rice Stuffing with Roasted Turkey made with Mahatma® Brown Rice is the perfect meal for any holiday gathering.
+You can never go wrong with a turkey dinner and this Brown Rice Stuffing using Mahatma® Brown Rice.
+It’s the perfect meal for any holiday gathering.

 Turkey roasted to golden, juicy perfection, rich and creamy homemade pan gravy, and a fluffy and hearty stuffing made with brown rice instead of bread is all you need to impress any dinner guest with classic and incredibly tasty flavors.
 Sometimes, the classics are all you need for a special meal.